 At around 5 o’clock, once everything was set for dinner, we would get all dressed up and leave.
 We would pile into the family car to head off to church.
 More often than not there was plenty of snow outside by this time of year and this was a great time to look at all of the outdoor lights and Christmas decorations throughout our city.

 Our church was huge and beautiful and full of stained glassed windows.
 Singing Christmas carols in church was my favorite part.
+The choir inspired me to learn how to sing.
 This carol in particular brings back so many sweet memories:

 Christmas Carol “Stille Nacht”